yodrew/yodrew.github.io/_pages/back/services.md

 - Read this book:
 	- [web](/): free
 	- [ebook at leanpub](https://leanpub.com/darkroomretreat): $15+
 	- print: paperback, inscribed/signed by me.
 Handsewn, lay flat, cloth binding stays open for ease of holding and reading (even bends back on itself).
 Searchable PDF included. $55 North America, $75 abroad.
-Add a note with mailing address and inscription request with [payment](/services#pay).
+Add a note with mailing address and inscription request when paying (below).
 - Publish my book, make money.
 See [license](/back/license/)
 - Quote anything in my book and website.
 Credit me and tell me where it will show up and I will also acknowledge and link to you on my website.
 - Invite me to write for your publication on any subject related to hygienic darkroom retreating